hardhats/vista-install-docs/New/InitializeVistA.rst

 Note to Cache Users
 -------------------
 The evaluation version of Cache won't let you run more than one foreground process and 20 background processes.
 You can certainly configure VistA but don't try to run the RPC broker.
-A "friend" wasted so much of my time because he had an evaulation version and couldn't start the RPC broker.
+A "friend" wasted so much of my time because he had an evaluation version and couldn't start the RPC broker.
 You may need to restart Cache repeatedly as it sometimes "forgets" that you logged off.

 Commands and what they mean (a short M primer)
 ----------------------------------------------